jvc56/MineGCG/README.md

 <h3>Defending Challenge Percentage</h3>

 The percentage of challenges made by opponents against the player's plays that were unsuccessful.
+This stat may not be completely accurate.
+Check the 'Challenge Heuristics' section of the <a href="/about.html">about page</a> for more information.

 <h3>Percentage Phonies Unchallenged</h3>